C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Introduction

 \section{Introduction}

-The spatial distribution of matter in the Universe depends on both the expansion rate of space and the peculiar velocities at small scales caused by local gravitational interactions.
-Second-order and third-order summary statistics of the matter density field, that is the two-point (2PCF) and three-point auto-correlation functions, provide key information on the main cosmological model parameters, and can be effectively assessed through the corresponding statistics of properly selected samples of biased cosmic tracers, such as galaxies.
-In particular, apparent anisotropies in the 2PCF, induced by neglecting the peculiar velocities along the line-of-sight when computing comoving distances, can be effectively exploited to test the gravity theory on the largest cosmological scales.
-Redshift-space distortions \citep[RSD,][]{kaiser1987, hamilton1998} in clustering statistics provide an indirect measurement of the properties of the matter peculiar velocity field, that can be parameterised by the linear growth rate of cosmic structures, $f\equiv d\log G/d\log a$, where $G$ is the growth factor and $a$ is the scale factor \citep{peacock2001, hawkins2003, guzzo2008, zhang2008}.
+The spatial distribution of matter in the universe depends on both the expansion rate of space and the peculiar velocities at small scales caused by local gravitational interactions.
+Second-order and third-order summary statistics of the matter density field, i.e. the two-point (2PCF) and three-point auto-correlation functions, provide key information on the main cosmological model parameters, and can be effectively assessed through the corresponding statistics of properly selected samples of biased cosmic tracers, such as galaxies.
+In particular, apparent anisotropies in the 2PCF, induced by neglecting the peculiar velocities along the line of sight when computing comoving distances, can be effectively exploited to test the gravity theory on the largest cosmological scales.
+Redshift-space distortions \citep[RSD,][]{kaiser1987, hamilton1998} in clustering statistics provide an indirect measurement of the properties of the matter peculiar velocity field, which can be parameterized by the linear growth rate of cosmic structures, $f\equiv d\log G/d\log a$, where $G$ is the growth factor and $a$ is the scale factor \citep{peacock2001, hawkins2003, guzzo2008, zhang2008}.
 Combining measurements of the cosmic growth rate and of the Hubble expansion rate it is possible to discriminate among alternative dark energy models \citep{linder2017, moresco2017}.